 So start with partnering with local companies and hotels first.
 Once you gain experience, a good influential base, and an impressive Media Kit, go ahead with hunting for FAM trips.

-Connect With Other Bloggers
+Connect With Other Travel Bloggers

 Getting sponsorships in the digital industry is as much a game of having good content as it is of having useful contacts.
 And fellow bloggers are a great source for relevant useful contact.

 Ask other bloggers if they can put you in touch with the PR of a tourism board, or can perhaps give you a useful lead — a website link perhaps where you can sign up for a bloggers contests, or for an upcoming FAM to someplace.